WSU-cshimizu/ceg4110-group-project-the_tic_tacs/deliverables/POP/pop.md

 ### Predicted Architecture:

 * The Android app will function as a stand alone piece of software on Android devices.
 No backend will be necessary.
+* We have never used the tech stack listed below or build an app like this.
+Based on zero experience, our predicted architecture will focus on availability, reliability, and security.
+To this end we will attempt to use SOLID software architecture principles.
+	* Single Responsibility: One objective for each service component.

 ### Tech Stack and Frameworks: